 What Do Joro Spiders Look Like?

 The Joro spider, also known as an orb-weaver, is one of the largest spiders in the world, depending on its environment.
 The spider might be smaller and less colourful in areas where it disagrees with its surrounding temperatures.
-In colder climates, the Joro grows larger, and its colours are more vibrant.
+In colder climates, the Joro grows larger, and its colours are more vibrant.- Females

 The female Joro has yellow and dark blue segments, with a hint of red toward the back of her abdomen.
 She is prominent in most instances, found in the United States to have up to a three-inch body with legs to double her size.
 The legs of the female are not only at least double the size of her body, if not triple, but they are brightly striped like much of the rest of the spider’s body.